GLIMS-RGI/rgi_user_guide/docs/regions/rgi12.md

 **Middle East**

-Glaciers of the Middle East have also been revised in detail and digitized based on Landsat imagery from 1998-2001.
-Overall, glacier outlines from the Caucasus and Middle East region in RGI 7.0 dates range between 1998 and 2002, with most of the area dating to 2000.
-Most of the glacier outlines for the Middle East in RGI 6.0 were mapped based on the ASTER imagery from 2004-2006 (Turkey) and Landsat scenes from 2011 (Iran).
-A closer look revealed that most of these outlines were digitized based on snow patches and not actual glaciers.
+Most RGI 6.0 glacier outlines were mapped based on ASTER imagery from 2004-2006 (Turkey) and Landsat scenes from 2011 (Iran), however, a closer look revealed that most of these outlines were snow patches and not actual glaciers.
+Therefore, outlines were remapped based on Landsat imagery from 1998-2001.

 ## Additional information